The resources sector is working towards achieving waste management and resource recovery targets

 - Scale the handling, management and/or disposal of different regulated waste categories accordingly (as opposed to managing a low risk waste as if it were a high risk).

-QRC is currently working with Government to develop guidance material in relation to the handling, management and disposal of different regulated waste categories.
+QRC is seeking to work with Government to develop guidance material in relation to the handling, management and disposal of different regulated waste categories.

 End of Waste framework

-The End of Waste framework under the Waste Reduction and Recycling Act 2011 allows the resources sector and other waste generators to reuse or transfer waste material to a third party for beneficial purposes.
-Examples of where waste from the resources sector can be beneficially used rather than being disposed to landfills, include:
+The End of Waste framework under the Waste Reduction and Recycling Act 2011 allows the resources sector and other waste generators to reuse or transfer waste material to a third party for beneficial purposes (i.e waste becomes a resource).
+Examples of where waste from the resources sector can be beneficially used rather than being disposed to landfills, include reuse of:

 - Reuse of treated water sourced from coal seam gas wells for crop irrigation; and

-- Reuse of drilling muds for rehabilitation of well pads.
+- Reuse of drilling muds for rehabilitation of construction pads.

 Where the use of a waste as a resource has been demonstrated to have benefits through sustainable use and negligible environmental risks, Government may give consideration to developing an End of Waste Code.
 This document states the conditions for the use of the resource.